Estes Kefauver: Death

-On August 8, 1963, Kefauver suffered what was reported as a "mild" heart attack on the floor of the Senate while attempting to place an antitrust amendment into a NASA appropriations bill which would have required companies benefiting financially from the outcome of research subsidized by NASA, to reimburse NASA for the cost of the research.
-Two days after the attack, Kefauver died in his sleep in Bethesda Naval Hospital of a ruptured aortic aneurysm.
-After a wake in Washington, D.C., his body was taken to the First Baptist Church in Madisonville where thousands of mourners paid their respects.
+On August 8, 1963, Kefauver suffered a heart attack on the floor of the Senate.
+Two days later he died in his sleep in Bethesda Naval Hospital of a ruptured aortic aneurysm.
+After a wake in Washington, his body was taken to the First Baptist Church in Madisonville where thousands of mourners paid their respects.
 He was interred in a family cemetery beside his home.

-There was some speculation that Nancy Kefauver might stand for election to her late husband's Senate seat in 1964, but she quashed such notions early on.
-Tennessee Governor Frank Clement appointed Herbert S. Walters to the seat instead.
-In November 1963, President Kennedy named Nancy Kefauver to be the first head of the new Art in Embassies Program—Kennedy's last presidential appointment.
+There was some speculation that widow Nancy Kefauver might stand for election to her late husband's Senate seat in 1964, but she quashed such notions early on.
 Mrs. Kefauver never considered remarrying, remarking that she "had too perfect a marriage".

 The federal courthouse in Nashville, Tennessee, was renamed the Estes Kefauver Federal Building and United States Courthouse in his honor.
 One of the libraries at the University of Tennessee was also named for him; his papers are held there.
 The bridge over Pickwick Dam in Counce, Tennessee is named Estes Kefauver Bridge.
-One of the two city parks in Madisonville, Tennessee, is named Kefauver Park in his honor, as well.
+One of the two city parks in Madisonville, Tennessee, is named Kefauver Park in his honor, as well the neighborhood Kefauver Hills.